nikolaus-lemberski/hello/readme.md

 ## Setup your Github secrets

-Clone the project and setup the Github secrets (> Settings > Secrets).
+Fork the project and setup the Github secrets (> Settings > Secrets).

 * DOCKER_USERNAME
 * DOCKER_PASSWORD